10. News from Yalta

 A false Dimitri – the Yalta impostor

 The Time of Troubles is the period from 1604 to 1613, which was the most turbulent period in Russia’s history before the Russian revolution.
 After the death of czar Fyodor I Ivanovich (1584-1598), the feeble-minded son of czar Ivan the Terrible (1530-1584), it was Boris Godunov (1551-1605), Fyodor’s father-in-law, who became czar in 1598.
-Another son of Ivan the Terrible, Dimitri Ivanovich (1581-1591), died from a stab wound, under mysterious circumstances seven years before, when he was ten years old.
+Another son of Ivan the Terrible, Dimitri Ivanovich (1581-1591), died seven years before from a stab wound and under mysterious circumstances, when he was ten years old.

-In 1608 a second false Dimitri made, with the support of the Polish, the Germans and the cossacks, another attempt to appoint a Polish-minded czar in Moscow.
-When an important part of his army of 100.000 troops went over to Sigismund III (1566-1632), he ran away.
+In 1608, a second false Dimitri made another attempt to appoint a Polish-minded czar in Moscow, with the support of the Polish, the Germans and the cossacks.
+When an important part of his army of 100.000 troops went over to the king of Poland Sigismund III (1566-1632), he ran away.
 His real name was never known but it is believed that he was the son of a priest or a converted Jew.
-He was called the thief of Tushino.
+He was called the Thief of Tushino.

-The third false Dimitri, who was supposed to be a dean named Sidorka, declared himsel, on March 28 1611, with support of the Swedish, czar Dimitri Ivanovich II and managed to get support of some cossacks in 1612.
-But the cossacks created havoc in the neighbourhood of Moscow, and he was arrested on May 18, 1612 and executed by the commanding officers in Moscow.
+The third false Dimitri, who was supposed to be a dean named Sidorka, declared himself czar Dimitri Ivanovich II on March 28 1611 with support of the Swedish, and he also managed to get support of some cossacks in 1612.
+But the cossacks created havoc in the neighbourhood of Moscow, and he was arrested on May 18, 1612, and executed by the commanding officers in Moscow.

 The false Dimitri’s were also called Pseudo-demetrius (Latin), Lzhedmitri (misleading Dimitri) or Dimitri Samozvanets (Dimitri, the self-declared ruler).